 - Free to use and simple to install on any Linux configuration

-- Unexpectedly high quality of recording for free software
+- Unexpectedly high-quality recording for free software

 - Very simple interface that requires minimal time to learn